Table of food with ceramic sculpture, covered in breast shapes in the middle, with dried flowers in the top.

 We are interested in building partnerships and developing new projects with other artists, academics, health professionals, community groups and anyone else who is interested in these issues.
 To find out more about Feed or to tell us about your own work, please email info@feedproject.art or follow us on Instagram @feed_futures

-Read an article by Dr Joanna Wolfarth about Feed and other projects about infant feeding here.
+Read an article by cultural historian Joanna Wolfarth about Feed and other creative projects about infant feeding here.

 Pink poster with text 'Do not tell me to be quiet or to be a 'good girl', or a 'good mother'.
 I am tired and angry and I will take up space, and not shut up.